 Coolers are not permitted except if needed for medications, baby food, or items related to dietary constraints.
 Coolers containing personal items (e.g. soda, alcohol, chips, candy) may NOT be brought on board.
 Homemade, pre-cooked or other perishable items plus any open snack containers will not be allowed to be brought on board.
 Disney Cruise Line regrets that it is unable to provide food preparation, refrigeration or storage on board for personal food or beverage items.

 For the health and safety of all our Guests, parents/guardians must allow only children who are toilet trained to enter shipboard pools and spas.
 Diapers and swim diapers are not allowed.
-However, young children who are not toilet trained are welcome to enjoy the fountain play area near the Mickey Pool that has been designed exclusively for the enjoyment of children wearing swim diapers.
+However, young children who are not toilet trained are welcome to enjoy our water play areas and splash zones designed exclusively for the enjoyment of children wearing swim diapers.

 You are responsible for obtaining proper documentation to board the Vessel for you and your Booking Party.
 You and your Booking Party must each hold a full passport and relevant visa valid for the duration of the Cruise or Cruise Package and for varying periods after entry into countries where the Vessels embark and debark, depending on countries’ regulations and policies.
 U.S. and other government regulations related to passport requirements are subject to change.
-Therefore, Disney Cruise Line strongly encourages you and your Booking Party to obtain a valid passport for all Cruises and Cruise Packages.
-For U.S. passport information, please visit the U.S. Department of State website at http://travel.state.gov or call the U.S. National Passport Information Center at 877-4USA-PPT for the most current requirements.
 For UK passport information, please visit the Home Office, Identity & Passport Services website at www.ips.gov.uk or call 0300 222 0000.
 Disney Cruise Line is not responsible for obtaining passports or visas for you or your Booking Party; this is your responsibility.
+More information regarding what is needed to travel to the United States can be found at http://cbp.gov or https://travel.state.gov.
 It is mandatory for anyone travelling to or transferring through the U.S. under the Visa Waiver Program, to obtain approval to travel no later than 72 hours prior to travel by completing the online Electronic System for Travel Authorization (ESTA) process.
-The cost of ESTA is currently $14 per person (subject to change).
-Additional information can be obtained by visiting https://esta.cbp.dhs.gov or the Visit USA website at https://visitusa.org.uk.
+Additional information can be obtained by visiting https://esta.cbp.dhs.gov or the Visit USA website at www.visitusa.org.uk/esta/130.

 Disney Cruise Line offers accessible staterooms and suites, equipped for Guests with disabilities.
 Features include: ramped bathroom thresholds, open bed frames, added phones in the bathroom/nightstand, bathroom and shower handrails, fold-down shower seats, hand-held shower heads, and lowered towel and closet bars.
 Note: If you require a wheelchair throughout your Cruise or Cruise Package you must make provisions for the use of that wheelchair prior to the Cruise or Cruise Package.